autowarefoundation/autoware.universe/f1tenth/readme.md

 # Autoware Installation on Jetson Xavier NX and F1tenth Recordreplay Demo

 This tutorial provides step-by-step instructions for installing and setting up the Autoware development environment on the F1tenth race car.
 The Autoware installation process in this branch is modified from the main one to adapt to the Jetson Xavier NX hardware and software systems.
-One major difference of this Autoware environment is that it runs on `ROS2 galactic` in stead of `ROS2 humble` due to the fact the NVIDIA Jetson currently only supports Ubuntu 20.04 or below.
+One major difference of this Autoware environment is that it runs on `ROS2 galactic` instead of `ROS2 humble` due to the fact that the NVIDIA Jetson currently only supports Ubuntu 20.04 or below.
 To natively build and run autoware without using docker, galactic is used to increase system compatibility.
 The original [Autoware installation documentation](https://autowarefoundation.github.io/autoware-documentation/main/installation/autoware/source-installation/) from main branch, and the [F1tenth build documentation](https://f1tenth.readthedocs.io/en/foxy_test/index.html)(running ROS2 foxy) are here for your reference.

 This repo also includes a F1tenth Recordreplay demo.
 This demo allows the user to first build a map, record a trajectory by manually driving the F1tenth race car, and then perform trajectory following in both `real-world`(testing in progress) and in the `F1tenth gym simulator` running the Autoware framework.
-Instructions for installing the F1tenth gym simulator is provided.
+Instructions for installing the F1tenth gym simulator are provided.

 ## Flash JetPack 5.1.1 to Jetson Xavier NX (Approximate Time Investment: 1-1.5 hours)

 There are multiple ways to install JetPack on a Jetson as described in [Jetpack 5.1.1 Documentation](https://developer.nvidia.com/embedded/jetpack-sdk-511).
 The recommended ways to install are via the `NVIDIA SDK Manager Method` or the `SD Card Image Method`.
 This repo was tested on JetPack 5.1.1.
-Other JetPack versions may also work but not yet tested.
+Other JetPack versions may also work but have not yet been tested.

 ### NVIDIA SDK Manager Method:
 (requires a Linux host computer running Ubuntu Linux x64 version 20.04 or 18.04 with ~25GB(for target components)+15GB(for host components, optional) of space)